DigitizeTextPLM/digitalize_text/README.md

 - File Name:   `gpt-train.ipynb`
 - Change paths to where data is located on local machine
 - Run code blocks in order
 > Warning: May run into memory issues, so we advise to use Koa's NV-H100 GPU

+## Prompt Engineering
+- File Name: `typed_text_OCR/SmartDoc_OCR_post_processing.ipynb
+- Change paths to where data is located on local machine
+- Run code blocks in order

 ## Evaluating Data
 > Our primary evaluation metric is cosine similarity